 - ‘Breast is best!’
-It is more convenient and there is less risk of infection if your baby is breast fed while traveling rather than bottle fed.
+It is more convenient and there is less risk of infection if your baby is breastfed while travelling rather than bottle fed.

-- Put your baby on the breast/give bottle with take off and landing.
-This will help minimise pressure changes effecting your baby’s ears.
+- Put your baby on the breast/give bottle with takeoff and landing.
+This will help minimise pressure changes affecting your baby’s ears.

-- Arrange special seating on the plane with the baby basinet.
+- Arrange special seating on the plane with the baby bassinet.

 - Think safely and cleanliness at the other end.

-- Check with your paediatrician re vaccinations for your baby as relevan.
+- Check with your paediatrician for vaccinations for your baby as relevant.

 - Check with travel insurance re adequate cover.